ckieras/CSCI-125-Python-Project/README.md

 outf.write(txt)
 #The following closes a file in your notebook
 outf.close()
+#imports the new information from the new website and puts it into a workable format
 from bs4 import BeautifulSoup
 soup = BeautifulSoup(open('mwl.txt','r'))
 tbl = (soup.find_all('table')[0])